pootsbook/crossingtherubicon/_posts/2021-01-27-operations-as-data-ruby-http-2.md

 Yesterday I attempted to port back a functional style of programming spotted in Elixir back to Ruby in [Operations as Data: Ruby HTTP][oadr].

-Today I’d like to reflect on what I came up with: how it compares with what I had initially; how it compares to doing the same thing in Elixir; where it could be improved upon; what feels good and right and what doesn’t among no doubt some other things.
+Today I’d like to reflect on what I came up with: how it compares with what I had initially; how it compares to doing the same thing in Elixir; where it could be improved upon; what feels good and right and what doesn’t among other things.

 ## Transparency